 There is nothing quite like the world of science fiction.
 It has the ability to instantly transport you to another world, leaving Earth behind.
 You also get to explore the capabilities of time travel, interact with androids, and consider artificial intelligence all while imagining what the future might be like.

 In many ways, the worlds discussed in sci-fi novels encourage people to shoot for the stars, dream big, and model their futures after what we learn about in these sci-fi novels.
-Who are some of the top science fiction writers of all time, and what are some of the best books sci-fi books that they wrote?
+Who are some of the top sci-fi writers of all time, and what are some of the best books sci-fi books that they wrote?
+If you enjoy this article, check out our N.K.
+Jemisin masterclass review.
+It’s a must for all wannabe fantasy and sci-fi writers.

 - 1. Isaac Asimov, 1920 – 1992